partiql/partiql-lang-kotlin/docs/user/BuiltInFunctions.md

 ### EXTRACT

-Given a date part and a timestamp returns then timestamp's date part value.
+Given a date part and a datetime type returns then datetime's date part value.

 Signature
-: `EXTRACT: ExtractDatePart Timestamp -> Integer`
+: `EXTRACT: ExtractDatePart DateTime -> Integer`

 where `ExtractDatePart` is one of